Mo-Kash/expense-splitting-app/README.md

 # Expense Splitting App
-Expense splitting app for IEEE-CS VIT's App domain.
+Expense splitting app for IEEE-CS VIT's App domain task.
 [Level completed: 1, with a little bit of 2]

 ## Features